English Danish

 Learning objectives

-• develop, formulate and design an academic analysis of the intersection of technology and social transformations
+• develop, formulate and design an academic analysis of the intersection of digital technology and social transformations

-• develop a research question and research design for a project on technology and society
+• develop a research question and research design for a project on digital technology and society

-• use theories about technology and societal transformations from readings as a starting point for empirical research
+• use theories about digital technology and societal transformations from the course readings as a starting point for empirical research

 Examination